ADaMiller14/Pi-In-the-Sky/README.md

 __Febuary 10 - Day 17__

 We did all the aformentioned tasks.
 Great!
 The one thing we didn't do was connect the servo to the system so that it moves at a specified altitude.

+__Febuary 11 - Day 18__

+We connected the servo and finished the code!
+We also commented it and re-arranged the wiring to save space and about 50g.